isomerpages/isomerpages-isomergovsg/_resources/7-deleting-file-in-your-repository.md

 ---
 layout: leftnav-page-content
-title: Deleting a File in your Repository
+title: Deleting a file in your repository
 permalink: /deleting-file-to-your-repository/
-breadcrumb: Deleting a File in your Repository
+breadcrumb: Deleting a file in your repository
 collection_name: resources
 ---